Date of Degree

 Copyright 2010 Alejandra Valencia

 Valencia, Alejandra.
-"Racial and ethnic disparities in access and utilization of dental services among children in Iowa:." thesis, University of Iowa, 2010.
+"Racial and ethnic disparities in access and utilization of dental services among children in Iowa:."
+MS (Master of Science) thesis, University of Iowa, 2010.